ayushgayakwad/spotfix/README.md

  Key Features:

- ● Simpleanduser-friendly interface: Report complaints with ease, using clear instructions and intuitive navigation.
+ ● Simple and user-friendly interface: Report complaints with ease, using clear instructions and intuitive navigation.

  ● Multiple complaint categories: Select the most relevant category for your issue, ensuring proper routing and prioritization.

- ● Photoandvideo upload: Attach photos or videos to provide visual evidence and enhance your complaint description.
+ ● Photo and video upload: Attach photos or videos to provide visual evidence and enhance your complaint description.

- ● Anonymousreporting (Optional): Choose to submit your complaint anonymously if desired.

  Howto File a Complaint: